dalvisanket/Live-Audio-Streamer/README.md

 # Live-Audio-Streamer
+Concurrent Audio streamer to multiple clients using socket programming.

 ## About Project
 This project is developed as a part of our Design of Internet Services course under the guidance of Prof. Srinivas Narayana.